 Hey, it’s Tony from LearnAutoBodyAndPaint.
 How’s it going #BossPainters?
+Today’s topic is all about What To Do With Sand Scratches In Metal.
 Here’s another question from Robert.

 “I used fiber disk to get rid of some surface rust on my project.
 It left some minute scratches in the metal.
 Could I use an epoxy primer to fill in those scratches, or do I have to use a finer fiber disc to remove the scratches before I primer?”